 The second part of this paper (a) reviews the connections between bank development and commercial bank regulation and supervision and (b) assesses how Chile compares internationally.
 Specifically, Barth, Caprio, and Levine (2001a) assemble a large cross-country dataset on supervisory and regulatory practices.
 They then examine what regulatory and supervisory practices best support bank development and stability (Barth, Caprio, and Levine, 2001b).
 In this paper, we take the Barth, Caprio, and Levine (2001a,b) data and findings and then identify where Chile stands in the cross-section of countries.
 By documenting those commercial bank regulatory and supervisory practices that have led to success in other countries and juxtaposing it with current practices in Chile, this should foster informative discussions.
-In conducting these analyses, we were able to obtain information on commercial bank regulations and supervisory practices in Chile during 1987-90 period.
+In conducting these analyses, we were able to obtain information on commercial bank regulations and supervisory practices in Chile during the 1987-90 period.
 Thus, we document recent changes in regulations and supervision to see how the direction of change in Chile corresponds with successful international practices.

 The results demonstrate the importance of bank regulatory and supervisory strategies that emphasize private sector monitoring, competitive banking markets, and sound incentives.
 International comparisons highlight important features of Chile's bank regulatory and supervisory system that may deserve further attention.
 In terms of broad measures of the extent to which the regulatory structure encourages and facilitates the ability of private sector creditors to monitor banks, Chile is slightly below average for all upper-middle income countries.
 This is relevant since Barth, Caprio, and Levine (2001b) show that regulatory structures that promote private sector monitoring of banks tend to boost bank development.
 In terms of competitiveness, Chile imposes comparatively tight restrictions on banks engaging in non-traditional activities and it has been extraordinarily reluctant to grant new banking licenses.
 The evidence suggests that restrictions on bank activities and entry hurt banking sector performance.
 Furthermore, Chile grants comparatively generous deposit insurance.

-deposit insurance augments bank fragility (Demirguc-Kunt and Detragiache, 2001).
+The evidence suggests that overly generous deposit insurance augments bank fragility (Demirguc-Kunt and Detragiache, 2001).
 In terms of changes over the last decade, Chile has importantly strengthened capital regulations and official supervisory power, but it has maintained a generous deposit insurance regime, tight controls on bank activities, and it has not boosted regulations that facilitate private sector monitoring of banks.
 In sum, these comparisons highlight areas that might deserve further attention from policy makers in Chile.

 The careful reader will ask, what about stock markets?
 The first part of this paper motivates an inquiry into the laws, regulations, and policies underlying both markets and banks.
 We only study bank regulations.
 We do this because we have detailed data on bank regulation and supervisory practices around the world from Barth, Caprio, and Levine (2001a,b).
 We do not, however, have detailed data on stock market regulation around the world.
-We are currently in the process of filling this hole and plan to examine the sources of Chile's stock market regulations because of data limitations, not because the data suggest that banks are more important than markets (Beck and Levine, 2002; Levine, 2001).
+Thus, we examine bank regulations and not stock market regulations because of data limitations, not because the data suggest that banks are more important than markets (Beck and Levine, 2002; Levine, 2002).

 We need to make two additional caveats before continuing.
 This paper's two parts are logically connected.
 Since stock markets and banks influence long-run growth, this helps motivate an inquiry into the regulatory determinants of well-functioning banking systems.
-Furthermore, since Chile has an under-developed financial sector relative to its economic growth rate, this helps motivate an inquiry into the regulatory factors influencing bank development in Chile.
+We also show that bank regulations and supervisory practices influence bank development.
 However, the paper's two parts are not statistically connected.
 We do not estimate a structural model that traces the impact of bank regulation and supervision on bank development through to economic growth because we only have cross-country data on bank regulation and supervision in 1999.